portworx/px-docs/maintain/dr-best-practices.md

 #### Recovering data from cluster failures

 * Portworx can periodically upload snapshots to cloud provider of choice, roll up all the snaps up and import that as a volume in the same PX cluster or another PX cluster.
-* This feature is called Cloudsnaps and is documented [here](https://docs.portworx.com/cloud/backups.html)
+More information about Cloudsnaps is documented [here](https://docs.portworx.com/cloud/backups.html)
 * Portworx recommends setting up Cloudsnaps atleast once a day and configure the snaps to be uploaded to a cloud provider or a object store that supports S3 protocol.
 Portworx current supports AWS S3, Azure Blob Store and Google Drive as the cloudstorage providers.